Awahhab1/API_Automation_Assignment/src/README.md

-# API Automation Framework – Rest Assured + TestNG
+# API Automation Framework – Rest Assured + TestNG + Extend Report

 This is a modular and scalable API automation framework built using **Rest Assured**, **TestNG**, **Extent Reports**, and reusable utility components.
 It is designed to automate API testing for RESTful services, support dynamic data, and provide structured test execution reports.

----

-## Classification: Public

----

 ## 🚀 Technologies Used